-If you only do one thing this week… eat for autumn!
-Here at Hip & Healthy we’re big fans of seasonal eating, and whilst it’s not always possible, we try to keep it in mind when buying our produce.
-Not only is eating seasonal beneficial for our bodies, it is a totally delicious, budget-friendly and environmentally-kind way of enjoying what nature has to offer each season.
-Whilst we have to admit there are a few staples we do enjoy throughout the year (if you’re a regular reader you’ll know we have a serious avocado addiction), a weekly trip to our local farmers market provides us with an additional abundance of seasonally suitable feastable fare.
-Here are a few of our eat for autumn favourites:
+Here at Hip & Healthy, we’re big fans of seasonal eating, and whilst it’s not always possible, we try to keep it in mind when buying our produce.
+Not only is eating seasonal beneficial for our bodies, but it’s also a totally delicious, budget-friendly and environmentally-kind way of enjoying what nature has to offer each season.
+Whilst we have to admit there are a few staples we do enjoy throughout the year (if you’re a regular reader you’ll know we have a serious avocado addiction), a weekly trip to our local farmer’s market provides us with an additional abundance of seasonal finds.
+Eat for autumn with a few of our favourites…

 A staple in the Hip & Healthy kitchen, kale will never go out of fashion in our books!
 A great plant-based source of calcium and magnesium, kale is low in oxalates, a substance found in some other leafy veggies, making it a superior green to add to your diet.
 Per calorie, kale has more iron than beef making it especially essential for our plant-based and vegan hip & healthies.
-Recently we’ve been sautéing ours with lots of immune boosting garlic and lemon and enjoying it on the side of just about everything!
-For something a little different try these yummy kale chips from our e-book!
+Recently we’ve been sautéing ours with lots of immune-boosting garlic and lemon and enjoying it on the side of just about everything!
+For something a little different, try these yummy kale chips.